rewgs/dotfiles/README.md

-This contains any and all dotfiles, configuration files, etc.
+This contains any and all dotfiles, configuration files, etc. Each tool contains its own `setup` script to symlink dotfiles/etc.

-[`utils`](./utils) contains scripts for installing apps and packages, as well as symlinking dotfiles to their necessary locations.

 **shell:** zsh

 **editor:** nvim

-**window manager:**
-- Linux: sway, usually
-- macOS: ad-hoc functionality and key bindings via Karabiner-Elements and Hammerspoon.
-I've tried `yabai`/`skhd` but I feel they're too invasive.
-    - Karabiner-Elements handles remaps:
+# Notes on window manager

+## Linux

+`hyprland` for the moment.
+Keeping it pretty simple.

+## macOS

+I achieve tiling functionality and global key bindings Hammerspoon.
+It's relatively basic -- mostly key bindings for

+I've tried `yabai`/`skhd` but I didn't click with them.
+Interested in trying out AeroSpace, though.

+Previously, I used Karabiner-Elements to remap Caps Lock to "Hyper" (Command + Control) when held down, and Escape when tapped.
+However, this never worked *quite* perfectly -- for example, some apps will capture the Escape signal no matter what, sometimes cancelling out of focused windows.
+Ultimately there were too many edge cases bugging me, so I got rid of it.

+Notes on using Karabiner-Elements to create a Hyper key:
-        - Caps Lock to "Hyper" (Command + Option + Control) when held down, and Escape when tapped.
-NOTE: For this to work, System Settings/Keyboard/Keyboard Shortcuts/Modifier Keys/Caps Lock must NOT be remapped -- just leave it alone.
+- For this to work, System Settings/Keyboard/Keyboard Shortcuts/Modifier Keys/Caps Lock must NOT be remapped -- just leave it alone.
 - Caps Lock is now enabled by taping both left and right Shift keys simultaneously.
 Code found [here](https://github.com/pqrs-org/Karabiner-Elements/issues/1233).
-    - Hammerspoon handles window management:
-        - Hyper is the primary modifier, a la Super/Windows Key.
+- Hyper was the primary modifier, a la Super/Windows Key.
-        - Hyper + Shift ("sHyper") is also available.
+- Hyper + Shift ("sHyper") was also available.